Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 Feature Highlights

-• Multi-purpose mixer with USB audio interface: AG 06 serves as a mixer for live performances, as well as a USB audio interface for recording and editing in your favorite DAW software.
+• Multi-purpose mixer with USB audio interface: AG 06 is a perfect mixer for live performances, as well as a USB audio interface for recording and editing in your favorite DAW software.

 • High-quality sound: With a 192 kHz/24-bit sound quality, D-PRE mic preamps, and the same technology used in Yamaha’s high-end professional mixers, the AG 06 delivers exceptional sound quality.

-• Loopback function: AG 06 features a loopback function that allows you to easily record your computer’s audio output along with your microphone or instrument input, making it perfect for podcasters, live streamers, and content creators.
+• Loopback function: AG 06 features a loopback function that allows you to easily record your computer’s audio output along with your microphone or instrument input which makes it perfect for podcasters, live streamers, and content creators.

-• Onboard DSP effects: This mixer includes onboard DSP effects such as reverb, chorus, and distortion, giving you the ability to add depth and analog character to your sound without needing external effects processors.
+• Onboard DSP effects: This mixer includes onboard DSP effects such as reverb, chorus, and distortion and gives you the ability to add depth and analog character to your sound without any external effects processors.

-• AG 06 is designed with a user-friendly interface that includes clear labeling and intuitive controls, making it easy to adjust settings on the fly.
+• AG 06 is designed with a user-friendly interface with clear labeling and intuitive controls and easy to adjust settings on the fly.

 RCF F 6X live mixer